nr91/Machine-Learning-and-Medicine/entity_embeds_derm.md

 Create a neural network classifier
 ----------------------------------

-Now we will create a neural network classifier consisting of 32 embeddings, one for each feature, followed by a fully connected layer and an output layer.
+Now we will create a neural network classifier that utilizes embeddings for each feature.
 Most of our features have 4 levels (0, 1, 2, and 3), so we will use an embedding size of 2 for each feature to keep it simple.
-Using PyTorch's ModuleList, we create an embedding for each feature.
 The embeddings are concatenated and serve as the input for the first fully connected layer.
-This is followed by a softmax layer consisting of 6 outputs corresponding to the 6 possible conditions.
+Our final layer is a softmax layer consisting of 6 outputs corresponding to the 6 possible conditions.

 We will use Relu activation functions for each fully connected layer and softmax activation for the final output layer.
 We also use dropout on the penultimate layer to control overfitting.
 Our loss will be calculated using crossentropy.
 For training, we will use the SGD optimizer with a learning rate of 0.01.